mgbaybay/Pokedex-Application/README.md

 Activity Deadline: September 16 2021 | 3:48 PM

 Notes:
-1. Design file is attached below
+1. Design file is attached below.
+Based on the initial layout, clicking the card should display pokemon details
 2. Search function is not working
 3. Display function to display Pokemon details wasn't finished

 # Pokedex-Application
-Pokedex Application created for front-end development using the existing PokeAPI
+Pokedex Application created for front-end development using the existing PokeAPI.
+Pokemon card is sorted according to their type ie fire type is color light red, water type is light blue, grass type is light green, etc

 ## Built with
 - HTML5